 300-1.1 Provide and maintain a Critical Path Method (CPM) progress schedule for the project.
 Use the schedule in coordinating and monitoring of all work under the Contract including activity of subcontractors, manufacturers, suppliers, and utility companies, and reviews by the Department.
+Schedule shall incorporate off-site work activities including: Department activities, product manufacturing, submittal preparation, shipping etc. Additionally, include work by others that may have an effect on work of this Contract.
+Consider activities by other Contractors under contract with the Department, Department activities, TSAIA requirements and Airport Tenant activities.
+Department activities include but are not limited to: Department reviews and approvals, permitting requirements, inspections, utility tie-ins, and Department furnished products or equipment.
 Update the CPM schedule, as required.

-Provide work plans.
+Provide work plans, daily construction reports, and recovery plans.